 - Lead generation databases, such as the Dodge Construction Report

-- A document-merging system developed by W-systems that draws in other reports and serves multiple functions, including sales reports, quotes or campaigns.
+- A document-merging system that draws in other reports and serves multiple functions, including sales reports, quotes or campaigns.

 - Under consideration: A BI platform, Marketing Automation Software